 This Captain American Christmas tree is in my room, but I’ll continue to add on to it.
 I’ll probably add some star ornaments and find shield stickers for the ornaments.
 I’ve also seen people put a bigger shield at the top of their tree.

 Double bonus is that this tree comes back out for the 4th of July.
 But seriously, who am I kidding?
 It’s going to be a year-round tree in my room.
 Always and forever Team Cap.

 Loki Christmas Tree

-Coming off the success of Thor: Ragnarok, Loki is a family favorite.
+Loki is a family favorite, and now with Loki coming to Disney+, there will be even more of a resurgence.
 And since my husband already made the Loki helmet for Bus Stop Costumes, it was an obvious choice.
 The helmet is a bit top heavy for the tree, but it works, and I think my husband likes that I’m appreciative of his craft skills.
 My friend even wore that helmet for the Thor 10K at Disneyland!

 The God of Mischief’s colors are green, gold, and black, so those are the colors I chose for the tree.
 You can also find an ornament for the top of the tree, add ribbon, or find tiny scepter ornaments.
 Eventually, I think I’ll make a cape for the tree, too.
 It’s super easy to make a Marvel Christmas tree – just pick your favorite character and go!

 Stormtrooper Christmas Tree